medcomdk/MedCom-FHIR-Communication/docs/assets/documents/040_Governance4FHIR-Messaging.md

 Forwarding is handled on different levels

-* VANSenvelope: The VANSEnvelope **SHALL** be made with the copyreceiver's GLN as the receiving EAN.
+* VANSenvelope: The VANSEnvelope **SHALL** be made with the forwardreceiver's GLN as the receiving EAN.
-* MedComFHIRMessage: The MedComMessagingProvenance **SHALL** reflect the scenario by adding a forwarding element to the stack of MedComMessagingProvenances.
+* MedComFHIRMessage: A MedComMessagingProvenance with a forwarding activitycode **SHALL** be added to the stack of MedComMessagingProvenances in order to reflect the scenario
 * MedComFHIRMessage: The Messageheader **SHALL NOT** be changed
 * MedComFHIRMessage: The Bundle.id and Timestamp **SHALL** be changed